Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 Benefits Of Having A Shower In A Van

-Let’s just state the obvious and get it over with – being able to shower in your own “home”, without having to wear shower shoes (because public showers can be YUCK) whenever you want is as convenient as it’s going to get.
+Let me just state the obvious – being able to shower in your own “home”, without having to wear shower shoes (because public showers can be YUCK) whenever you want is as convenient as it’s going to get.

 Not having to constantly search for a local place to shower, drive to said location and pay a shower fee is a really nice perk to van life showers.